Chinese people in Myanmar: Hakkas

 The Hakkas are further subdivided into those with ancestry from Fujian Province and Guangdong Province, called eingyi shay haka (အင်္ကျီရှည်ဟကာ) and eingyi to haka (အင်္ကျီတိုဟကာ) respectively.

 Kokang

+According to the Ministry of Immigration and Population of Myanmar, Kokang people are officially recognized as one of the 135 ethnic groups of Myanmar, listed as a subgroup under the Shan state national race.

 In Upper Myanmar and Shan Hills, the Kokang people predominate there.

 Panthay

 The Panthay have long been considered distinct from the Han Chinese diaspora community.
 They are Chinese Muslims who are called Hui in China.

 Finally, there are the tayoke kabya (တရုတ်ကပြား) of mixed Chinese and indigenous Burmese parentage.
-The kabya (ကပြား, meaning "mixed heritage") have a tendency to follow the customs of the Chinese more than of the Burmese.
+The kabya (ကပြား, meaning "hybrid") have a tendency to follow the customs of the Chinese more than of the Burmese.
 Indeed, tayoke kabya who follow Burmese customs are absorbed into and largely indistinguishable from mainstream Burmese society.
 A large portion of Burmese Chinese is thought to have some kabya blood, possibly because immigrants could acquire Burmese citizenship through intermarriage with the indigenous Burmese peoples.